Dartmoor walks this way | News

 Up till lunch, we walked in silence.
-The first half hour was through the conifers of Soussons Forest, very quiet and sweet smelling.
+The first half-hour was through the conifers of Soissons Forest, very quiet and sweet-smelling.
 We emerged amongst the remains of intense tin mining activity, with crumbling ruins all around and a landscape carved and shaped by the tinners.
 We paused by the Redwater Brook, sitting on and around the walls of the miners’ dry.
-From here we climbed out of the valley, crossed the road by the Warren House Inn and headed north over high open moor towards Fernworthy.
-The group spread out in a long line meandering across the moorland, and into the silence the skylarks poured a continuous symphony of song.
+From here we climbed out of the valley, crossed the road by the Warren House Inn, and headed north over a high open moor towards Fernworthy.
+The group spread out in a long line meandering across the moorland, and into the silence, the skylarks poured a continuous symphony of song.

 Lunch break was on the grass by Fernworthy Reservoir.
-A small group of children were being dressed in camouflage, their heads sporting great manes of moss.
+A small group of children was being dressed in camouflage, their heads sporting great manes of moss.
 Plans for supper in Chagford that night became complicated and Allie ended up having to announce the menu and take orders from everyone, dotted in small groups around the meadow.
-A true labour of love as each group needed to know what was on offer, then whether the meat was local, and was the fish sustainably sourced, even the fish pie fish, and was the batter gluten-free and did the beef and otter ale pie really have otter in it….?
+And you will find the replica Rolex is also good for men.
+A true labor of love as each group needed to know what was on offer, then whether the meat was local, and was the fish sustainably sourced, even the fish pie fish, and was the batter gluten-free and did the beef and otter ale pie really have otter in it….?
 I didn’t attend the meal myself, but I understand it was worth the effort - and I was impressed with Allie’s patience and persistence!

 Day Four - Gidleigh to Buttern: